 Membership does not include any private tutoring or classes.
 Visit our classes page to find out more about learning possibilities at Yadawei.
 Ask us when you need to book a private class.

-There is an option for members or (outside ceramicists whom use our clay) to book more firing space in the kiln should they use up there firing allowance before the end of their current package.
+There is an option for members or (outside ceramicists whom use our clay) to book more firing space in the kiln should they use up their firing allowance before the end of their current package.
 Please note these prices are for two firings, one bisque and one glaze firing.

 Members can benefit from sharing the firing between a max of 3 people at one time.

 Additional firing will be needed when firing to different temperatures then studio standard, for volumes that exceed the allocated volume per membership.

 The studio staff reserve the right to refuse additional firing services, and it is at the sole discretion of the studio operator to schedule this service.